flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 where it stores the list's state in the `SingleChildScrollView` widget.

-[FYI: I'd like to mostly avoid speaking specifically about the Wonderous app, though linking to example code is OK.]

 If the `List` widget changes its layout when the device's orientation changes, you might have to do a bit of math ([example][])